XSEDE/Container_Tutorial/exercise1.md

 GitHub profile).

 Now, you'll have the ability to create "collections" of containers for other users to access, and for yourself.
-This is an instance of the "sregistry" software, which underlies the main Singularity-Hub.
+This is an instance of the "SRegistry" software, which underlies the main Singularity-Hub.
-(MORE DESCRIPTION HERE)
+Unlike Dockerhub, the SRegistry software organizes container images by collection, in addition to username, so go ahead and create one for yourself now.

 Once you've created a collection, you're ready to upload via the Singularity client.
 (Will everyone need a unique name here?!)